How does this reach residents in Neighborhoods of Focus?

 To be eligible for discounted rates, provide proof of enrollment in city, state, or federally funded programs such as SNAP EBT, TANF, WIC, and HUD Housing Choice Section 8 Vouchers.

-- Both companies will offer the stand-on e-scooters and e-assist bicycles at the same price ($1 to unlock plus 15 cents per minute).
+- All companies will offer the stand-on e-scooters and e-assist bicycles at the same price ($1 to unlock plus 15 cents per minute).

 - The City of Grand Rapids is working with the pilot vendors to provide low-cost or free options for those who need them.
 Provided below are some reduced fare options.

-- Both companies offer qualified persons, who participate in the below programs, access to 50% off the unlock and per minute use fees: SNAP, TANF, WIC, HUD and similar programs.
+- All companies offer qualified persons, who participate in the below programs, access to 50% off the unlock and per minute use fees: SNAP, TANF, WIC, HUD and similar programs.

 Access for Unbanked People